Activity-based on the analysis article:

 overt: shown in an open and obvious way.

-complacency: a feeling of satisfaction, esp extreme self-satisfaction; smugness
+complacency: feeling of satisfaction, esp extreme self-satisfaction; smugness

 futile: cut it off from the world